C0D1UM/technical-standard/angular/permissions/README.md

 ## Component

-To check permission you must inject `PermissionService` in your component and call it in `OnInit()` or depend on to use them.
+To check permission you must inject `PermissionService` in your component and call it in `ngOnInit()` or up to use them.

 ```typescript
 export class Component implement OnInit {